by L. Bellows and R. Moore* (3/13)

 Too Much Potassium?

 There is no Tolerable Upper Intake Level (UL) for potassium because toxicity is rare in healthy individuals.
-Excess amounts of potassium are normally excreted from the body; however problems may arise in those with kidney problems.
+Excess amounts of potassium are normally excreted from the body; however, problems may arise in those with kidney problems.
 If excess potassium cannot be excreted, conditions such as heart problems and sudden death may occur.
 Potassium toxicity is usually only a problem if one consumes potassium supplements in excess, which may result in muscle weakness, stomach pain, or irregular heartbeat.

 Steps to Increase Dietary Potassium

 - Include fruits and vegetables that are high in potassium—especially avocado, banana, cantaloupe, oranges, dried plums (prunes), artichokes, potatoes, spinach, and squash.
+High potassium fruits and vegetables usually contain about 200-400 milligrams of potassium per half cup serving.

-- Include lean meats such as salmon and other fish, chicken, and turkey—each provide over 400 milligrams of potassium for every 3 ounce portion.
+- Include lean meats such as salmon and other fish, chicken, and turkey—each provide over 400 milligrams of potassium for every 3-ounce portion.

 |Table 2.
 Where is the Potassium?
 High, moderate, and low levels of potassium found in various food groups.|